Radyko/hft-ieor4741/projects/session-03-virtual-non-virtual-dispatch/README.md

 20,000,000 trades.
 The results table showed that for all types of runs (homogeneous, 50/50, and bursty), the non-virtual execution of trades was consistently faster.

+Homogenous runtime means that all the orders were sent to one method, 50/50 meant that each handling of order was randomly assigned between the two similar virtual or non-virtual methods, and bursty was 16 to one method, 64 to the other.
+This shows the destinction of when optimizations can be made with predictable runtime (homogenous) to in between (bursty) to when optimizations cannot be made (50/50).

 For my latest run, the median runtime for homogeneous + virtual was 81,215,167 ns (≈ 0.0812 s), while the median runtime for homogeneous + non-virtual was 71,809,459 ns (≈ 0.0718 s).
 The same trend holds across the other patterns: virtual dispatch is slower than non-virtual dispatch.